pimcore-extensions/community/README.md

 Pimcore is growing fast but extensions ecosystem is being left behind.
 This is why I decided to create Pimcore Extensions Community.
 For a good start I placed here all plugins created or improved during couple commercial pimcore project implementations.

-If you have extensions, plugins, blog articles, tips&tricks about pimcore and you wan't to share with community - just let us know thorugh issue tracker of this project.
+If you have extensions, plugins, blog articles, tips&tricks about pimcore and you wan't to share with community - [join us on Gitter](https://gitter.im/pimcore-extensions) or leave a note through issue tracker of this project.